ELVIS-CHING/ROMS_related/some small issues (bugs).md

 ## Common issues for all versions

-- note the reference time in all input *.nc file and in the '*.in' file
+- note the reference time in all input “*.nc file and in the '*.in' file  1726, 1740, and 1741

 - varinfo.dat ( do not confuse the different versions)

+## ROMS37 version with bio module modification

+- in one version code, "indx" should be "ibio" in fennel.h of line

 ## ROMS32 version with bio module modification

 - must define the diagnostic output